twooldridge/workshop/snpArcher.md

 cov_threshold_stdev: 2.5

-## Finally, filtering can be done based on absolute scaling of the mean,
+## Finally, filtering can be done based on the absolute scaling of the mean,
 ## where regions of the genome with mean coverage < (global mean coverge / X) or > (global mean coverge * X) are removed.
 ## To use this option, set the variable below to the desired X
 ## and make sure all other coverage variables are empty